grtjn/file-dropzone-element/README.md

 ### Vue.js

-- Import or include the web component in your index.html
+- Import or include the web component in your index.html (see for instance NPM and html-loader installation)
 - Add `file-dropzone` to ignoreElements to stop it from squeaking:

         Vue.config.ignoredElements = ["file-dropzone"];